-The Transfer Pricing Documentation File, where appropriate, must be prepared by the end of the deadline for the submission of the company’s annual Corporate Income Tax Return (i.e. 6 months from the year-end of the company).
+The Transfer Pricing Documentation File, where appropriate, must be prepared by the end of the deadline for the submission of the company’s annual Corporate Income Tax Return (i.e. last working day of the sixth month from the year-end of the company).
 The aforementioned Documentation File is accompanied by a Summary Information Sheet which must be electronically submitted to the Independent Authority for Public Revenue of the Ministry of Finance, within the same deadline that is provided for the preparation of the Transfer Pricing Documentation File.

 Greece has not yet implemented the BEPS Action 13, in relation to Master File and Local File but has implemented the Country-by-Country (CbyC) Reporting.
 This obligation relates to Multi National (MNE) Groups with total consolidated group revenue exceeding EUR750 million during the immediately preceding fiscal year.
 Entities of such MNE Groups that are resident for tax purposes in Greece are obliged to notify the Greek tax authorities with respect to the filing of the CbyC Report, no later than the last day of the Reporting Fiscal Year to which it relates.

 If the Greek tax authorities challenge a company’s intra-group transactions, then the following may occur: